YOUR Cart 0

 Shipping, taxes, and discount codes are calculated at checkout

-WHAT IS FERMENTED COFFEE
+WHAT IS FERMENTED COFFEE?

 When the freshly picked cherries are sealed in a tank with the outer fruit intact and combined with other fresh fruits such as pineapples, natural yeasts and bacteria (the same kind that make wine bubble) start to feed on the fruit’s sugars.
 This carefully controlled process breaks down the fruit to releasing aromatic compounds that alter the coffee’s chemistry and character.
 Fermentation can also be done after the beans are processed and the cherries are separated from the beans.